stackbit-projects/ktapson-website-dade9/content/_index.md

       Correspondence of Bernadette Mayer and Clark Coolidge, 1979-82.*

-      My next book project, tentatively titled *Serpentine Poetics for Everyday Shapes*, follows a series of creature relationships that involve anthropocentric intervention in various ways: ants, beetles, flies, snakes. through webs of science and art, folding the book onto its body - ants, beetles, flies, snakes - folding environments onto their bodies - how different concepts of the laboratory and the model organism get defined in the practices of --  even in simple situations complicate the relationships between creature relationships and and environments that ostensibly surround them - how certain features of the laboratory models get mobilized in public space - how humans function as model organisms - One key aspect of the Anthropocene is the way it projects the accumulation of human activity into the environment.
+      My next book project, tentatively titled *Poetic Chemistry for Everyday Shapes*, follows a series of creature relationships that involve anthropocentric intervention in various ways: ants, beetles, flies, snakes. through webs of science and art, folding the book onto its body - ants, beetles, flies, snakes - folding environments onto their bodies - how different concepts of the laboratory and the model organism get defined in the practices of -- the animal, elemental, to make materials beyond the natural - while genetic manipulation represents one trajectory of laboratory practice \__\_, then \__\__ represents a   even in simple situations complicate the relationships between creature relationships and and environments that ostensibly surround them - how certain features of the laboratory models get mobilized in public space - ecologies of chemical effect - critiques of the periodic table of elements, its order and organization - how humans function as model organisms - One key aspect of the Anthropocene is the way it projects the accumulation of human activity into the environment.
 Performing modes of environmental synthesis across temporalities that places artistic in charge of scientific modes of observation.
 How these relationships, in science, represent.
-Argues that Thinking laboratory science otherwise within the everyday.
+Argues that Thinking laboratory science otherwise within the everyday. -- unreactive in the body --
 seo:
   title: Stackbit Vanilla Theme
   description: The preview of the Vanilla theme